Saturday, August 2, 2025

 Enter Nike, 2023.

-Mulvaney has always been petite, but through her transition, it appears that she may have become even leaner.
-Because of her biology, it's easier for her to maintain lean body mass than it is for those with XX chromosomes.
+Mulvaney has always been petite, but through her his transition, it appears that she he may have become even leaner.
+Because of her his biology, it's easier for her his to maintain lean body mass than it is for those with XX chromosomes.
 Over time, hormone replacement therapy can have some effect on body fat, but estrogen treatment won't drastically change an individual's physique unless the treatment is combined with lifestyle and dietary changes as well.
 Several studies show that the lean body mass of trans women remains above that of cisgender women, even after over a year of treatment.

-What Mulvaney and the companies that use her images perpetuate are derogatory stereotypes and unattainable new "beauty" standards targeting young girls and women, and the trans community, too.
+What Mulvaney and the companies that use her his images perpetuate are derogatory stereotypes and unattainable new "beauty" standards targeting young girls and women, and the trans community, too.
 The images shown below demonstrate an unrealistic body ideal for girls and most individuals, even if they engage in dieting and exercise.
 It would have to be excessive to reach such a lean look.
 People were so angry when fashion designers did this, but for some reason, Mulvaney gets praised.

 I'm not suggesting anything about Mulvaney's mental health, but I am aware of how these kinds of images can appear to others.
-Female athletes, even some who claim to be advocates of eating disorder recovery, are guilty of the same type of thing when they showcase images taken at angles that intentionally make their bodies look longer and much leaner, but the fat percentage of a female will never be as low as that of a man unless she starves herself into possibly unhealthy or even dangerous territory.
+Female athletes, even some who claim to be advocates of eating disorder recovery, are guilty of the same type of thing when they showcase images taken at angles that intentionally make their bodies look longer and much leaner, but the fat percentage of a female will never be as low as that of a man unless she he starves her himself into possibly unhealthy or even dangerous territory.

 Before transitioning